joelhawksley/identity/components/slides.md

 # [fit] Data Flow

-^ So looking back We were mainly concerned with our component unintentionally querying the database.
+^ So looking back we were mainly concerned with our component unintentionally querying the database.

 ^ But what if we could avoid passing in ActiveRecord objects at all?
 That would basically eliminate the risk.